Music @ Work

 Music @ Work is the seventh studio album by Canadian rock band The Tragically Hip.
 The album was leaked via the internet six weeks before its official release in June, 2000.
 It won the 2001 Juno Award for Best Rock Album.

 Commercial performance

 Music @ Work debuted at #1 on the Canadian Albums Chart, selling 45,396 copies in its first week.
 The album has been certified 2× Platinum in Canada.

 Track listing

 All songs were written by The Tragically Hip.

+Personnel

+Personnel taken from Music @ Work liner notes.